core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 ---
 v: 3

-title: "Profiling EDHOC for CoAP and OSCORE"
+title: "Using EDHOC with CoAP and OSCORE"
-abbrev: "Profiling EDHOC for CoAP and OSCORE"
+abbrev: "Using EDHOC with CoAP and OSCORE"
 docname: draft-ietf-core-oscore-edhoc-latest
 cat: std
 submissiontype: IETF